johnwcowan/r7rs-work/FuturesCowan.md

 Each future (but not the main program or a promise) is associated with a number of *future-specific variables*.
 These are named by a symbol and associated with a single value, which can be written and read by the associated future.
-It is not possible to read or write a future-specific variable from outside the future.
+It is an error to try to read or write a future-specific variable from outside the future.

 ## Blocking I/O